section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 Executable files (.exe files): These are files containing a set of encoded instructions which are executed sequentially once the user clicks on the file or runs it.

 `.exe` is a Windows extension referring to an executable file.
-Equivalent to the `.exe files` in linux or Unix systems are the files ending with the `.bin`, `.elf` or `[none]` extensions.
+In Linux or Unix-based operating systems, files ending with the `.bin`, `.elf` or `[none]` extensions are executables.
 In macOS, they lack extensions.

 ### Pros of executable files